bubblegumisnice/chinese.koplugin/README.md

 - Extends KOReader’s dictionary and text selection system to support Chinese.
 - Performs efficient scanning and longest-match word lookup.
 - Integrates seamlessly with KOReader’s built-in dictionary display system.
-- Adds an option under **Document → Language support plugins → Chinese** where the lexicon can be toggled on/off.
+- Adds an option under **Document → Language support plugins → Chinese** where the lexicon can be toggled on/off without disabling the plugin fully.
-  - Turn it **off** for English books to reduce startup time when opening them.

 ---